SuperOfficeDocs/superoffice-docs/docs/apps/getting-started/building-apps.md

 2. Register your application idea to get your [client ID and client secret (token)][3]

     * it's essential that you provide us with your [redirect URLs][4] at this point
-    * you receive a unique set of keys to identify your application and [certificates][5] for authentication
+    * you receive a unique set of keys to identify your application and certificates for authentication

 3. Develop your application